miha-stopar/crypto-notes/algebraic_geometry.md

 Definition: Let X be a variety and x1 a point on X. A function f: X -> k~ is regular at x1 if there exists an open affine neighborhood U ⊂ X of x1, say U ⊂ A^n, and two polynomials P, Q from k~[x_1,...,x_n] such that Q(x1) != 0 and f(x) = P(x)/Q(x) for all x from U. The function is regular on X if it is regular at every point of X. The ring of regular functions on X is denoted by O(X).

-Note that the property of being regular is open.
+jote that the property of being regular is open.
 If f is regular at x, then it is regular at every point in some neughborhood at x.

 Definition: Let X be a variety and Y ⊂ X a subvariety.
 The local ring of X along Y, denoted by O_(Y,X), is the set of pairs (U, f), were U is an open subset of X with U ∩ Y != {} and f from O(U) is a regular function on U, and where we identify two pairs (U1, f1) = (U2, f2) if f1 = f2 on U1 ∩ U2.
 The ring O_(Y,X) is a local ring, its unique maximal ideal being given by: